hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/README.md

 # Hedera Smart Contracts Workshop

 Smart contracts are a means to enable custom logic and processing in a DLT.
-Developers can harness their power to build their own decentralised applications (DApps).
+Developers can harness their power to build their own decentralized applications (DApps).
 Learn how to get started with the Hedera Smart Contract Service (HSCS) in this workshop.

 ## What we will cover

 - Syntax of Solidity, a programming language used to write smart contracts
 - Using the Solidity compiler
-- Using Hedera SDK JS to deploy smart contracts onto Hedera networks
-- Using Hedera SDK JS to interact with smart contracts on Hedera networks
+- Using Hedera SDK JS to deploy and interact with smart contracts on Hedera networks
-- Using Hardhat + EthersJs to deploy smart contracts onto Hedera networks
-- Using Hardhat + EthersJs to interact with smart contracts on Hedera networks
+- Using Hardhat + EthersJs to deploy and interact with smart contracts on Hedera networks
 - Where to go from here

 ## Prerequisites